paupino/psqlpack/README.md

 ## Project Status

-This experimental project has now been archived and will not be maintained.
+This experimental project has now been archived and is no longer maintained.

 ## Psqlpack